stashapp/Stash-Docs/getting-started/installation/synology.md

 WantedBy=multi-user.target
 ```

+{: .note }
-Note : change the `ExecStart` line by providing the exact name of the stash executable that you downloaded previously.
+Change the `ExecStart` line by providing the exact name of the stash executable that you downloaded previously.

 Start and activate the service